YaokunLee/ITU_web_project3/README.md

 3. Fix all problems TAs pointed out in mini project1 and mini project2 + requirements

-- [ ] Filter = Users can browse products using at least two different product categories.
+- [x] Filter = Users can browse products using at least two different product categories.
 - [x] log out option
 - [x] data validation in log in form
 - [x] data validation in log in form
 - [ ] Add posibility of adding more bottles on the shopping cart page
 - [x] fix - delete button in shopping cart page is not working anymore

-4. Using TypeScript to rewrite (if you want) - I think it is a criteria we have to use it
+4. ~~Using TypeScript to rewrite (if you want)

 ## File Structure